scbigler/sqlalchemy-data-exploration/README.md

 # Data Exploration using SQLAlchemy and Flask

+## Background

+Use Python and SQLAlchemy to do basic climate analysis and data exploration of a Hawaii climate database that contains precipitation and temperature observations across 9 stations.
+Once the analysis is complete, design a Flask API based on SQLAlchemy ORM queries.

 ## Purpose

 - Python and SQLAlcemy were used to explore the data and do temperature and precipitation analysis.